CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/35-cryptography-provider.md

     }
 }

-package "Inventory of keys" {
+package "Inventory of Keys" {
     map "Key 1" as k1 {
     }
     map "Key 2" as k2 {